browserengineering/book/book/visual-effects.md

 (https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending).
 Note that that page refers to *premultiplied* alpha colors, but Skia's API generally does not use premultiplied representations, and the code below doesn't either.
-(Skia does represent colors internally in a premulitplied form, however.)
+(Skia does represent colors internally in a premultiplied form, however.)

 ``` {.python file=examples}